Fourth Anglo-Dutch War: Progress of the war

-Another reason for the lack of activity of the Dutch navy was the fact that diplomatic activity never ceased and gave the Dutch government the illusion that the war would be of only short duration.
+Another reason for the lack of activity of the Dutch navy was that diplomatic activity never ceased and gave the Dutch government the illusion that the war would be of only short duration.
 Empress Catharine, though she refused to come to the aid of the Dutch, was very active in offering her services to mediate the dispute.
 Both the British and the Dutch, with varying amounts of sincerity, cooperated in these diplomatic manoeuvres, which came to nothing, but helped to keep military activities at a low level while they lasted.

 The British government also made overtures to the Dutch to come to a speedy conclusion of hostilities, especially after the cabinet of Lord North had been replaced by that of Rockingham and Fox in March 1782.
 Fox immediately proposed a separate peace on favourable conditions to the Dutch government.
 Unfortunately for the Dutch, they had just bound themselves closer to France by agreeing to act "in concert" with France in naval actions, so a separate peace was no longer an option.
-A real military alliance with France was, however, still blocked by the stadtholder, despite the fact that many in the republic favoured it.
+A real military alliance with France was, however, still blocked by the stadtholder, despite many in the republic favouring it.

 The war, as far as it went, was fought in three main theatres.
 Britain blockaded Dutch ports in Europe, and embarked on expeditions to seize Dutch colonial properties throughout the world.
 These were almost entirely successful; only an attempt to capture the Dutch Elmina Castle on the Africa's Gold Coast (modern Ghana) failed.
 While many Dutch territories in the West Indies were taken by the British, some, like Curaçao, were not attacked due to their defensive strength.